polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
+- `assets: AssetFilter`: The asset(s) to remove from the Holding Register.
-- `dest: MultiLocation`: The location whose sovereign account will own the assets and thus the effective beneficiary for the assets and the notification target for the reserve asset deposit message.
+- `dest: Location`: The location whose sovereign account will own the assets and thus the effective beneficiary for the assets and the notification target for the reserve asset deposit message.
 - `xcm: Xcm`: The orders that should follow the [`ReserveAssetDeposited `](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L393) instruction which is sent onwards to `dest`.

 Kind: *Command*